Jessica Motaung

 Jessica Kaizer Motaung (born 23 August 1973) is a South African television personality, sports executive, and beauty pageant titleholder.

 Career

 Motaung was appointed marketing director of the Kaizer Chiefs Football Club in 2003.

+In 2022 she was appointed to CAF's organizing committee on women's football.
 In 2023 she was appointed vice-president of the CAF African Clubs Association (ACA).

-In 2025 she was appointed to the FIFA Men’s Football Stakeholders Committee.
+In 2025 she was appointed to the FIFA Men's Football Stakeholders Committee.